 When they’re happy or excited, their nose and ears turn a blushing rose color.

-Although they’re the national dog of Malta, Egyptian Pharaoh Hounds are rarely found in the rest of the world.
+They’re the national dog of Malta.
+But, Egyptian Pharaoh Hounds are rarely found in the rest of the world.

 This rarity comes at a high price of up to $6,500, making them a good contender for most expensive dog!

 This German breed’s name translates to “little lion,”.
 And that’s exactly what the friendly Löwchen looks like with their full mane and plumed tail.

 These dogs have almost become extinct several times.
 They were once considered the world’s rarest breed.

 There’re still only a few hundred new registrations each year worldwide.

 This is why the Löwchen will set you back anywhere from $5,000 to $8,000.